Planning a Successful Health Fair

 Wellness Providers (vendors)

 The vendors that you decide to have at your Health Fair will be the cornerstone of your event.
-When selecting the educational topics and vendors that you consider appropriate for your health fair, you may want to consult with your insurance broker or provider to get a utilisation report lending information to the health risk of your employees.
+When selecting the educational topics and vendors that you consider appropriate for your health fair, you may want to consult with your insurance broker or provider to get a utilization report lending information to the health risk of your employees.

-Keep your event informative and fun by including information that employees would not usually have the opportunity to understand like Acupuncture, Water Filtration, Reiki and, most importantly, Mental Health.
+Keep your event information and fun by including information that employees would not usually have the opportunity to understand like Acupuncture, Water Filtration, Reiki and, most importantly, Mental Health.
 You may also use a national online listing of vendors to help arrange what is best for you.

-All Providers should be sent an invitation to participate in your event 60 – 90 days before event date.
+All Providers should be sent an invitation to participate in your event 60 – 90 days before the event date.
 You can invite vendors using a free online web tool, via email, via phone, or both.
 You will need to provide the following information in your invitation.

 - Event Name: Theme Name or “Company” Health Fair